The High Speed Rail Group represents companies with experience and an interest

-We remain of the view that Britain needs a new intercity rail network to level up the country and for the nation to compete economically.
-Our future prosperity, particularly that of our less affluent areas, demands it.
+We remain of the view that Britain needs a new intercity rail network for the nation to compete economically.
+Our future prosperity, particularly that of less affluent areas, demands it.

 Improved Connectivity: connecting regions more efficiently and sustainably than traditional rail or road networks, reducing the economic isolation of less-developed regions.